amulheirn/fn-snapshot-merger/README.md

 ```

 ## Support
-This script is provided with no warranty or support.
+This project is licensed under the terms of the MIT License.
+See LICENSE file for details.

 For issues with the Forward Networks API, consult the [Forward Networks API documentation](https://docs.fwd.app/latest/api-doc/index.html).